Open Source News

 It has recently come to light that a criminal group has harvested a vast amount of private, personal data from computers running the proprietary browser Internet Explorer.
 A representative from Sunbelt, the company which uncovered the spyware said that the scale of the theft was unimaginable.
 Once more this highlights the danger involved in using proprietary network applications.

-This story is detailed at Infoconomy.
+This story is detailed at Information Age.

 Norwegian government signals the end for proprietary formats